bwolleb/rlgen/extra/Bibliography/readme.md

 - path: relative path to the bib file to load

 ## Print bibliography
-### Args
+### Optional
-- render: set to "used" to generate the bibliography only using the referenced items, or any other value like "all" to generate the full database
+- render: set to "used" to generate the bibliography only using the referenced items, or remove this key ir set any other value like "all" to generate the full database

 # Examples